Frances Munds: Suffrage efforts

 In 1898, Munds was elected secretary for the Territory of Arizona Women Suffrage Organization.
 In 1901, she assumed the leadership of the Arizona suffrage association.
 Together with organization president Pauline O'Neill, she reached out to Mormon women within the territory.
 This marked a change from the practices of earlier suffrage leaders, such as Josephine Brawley Hughes, who had shunned the Mormon community.
 This outreach enabled the organization to lobby Mormon members of the territorial legislature to support legislation supporting women.

 Munds also attended legislative sessions personally to lobby for women's issues.
 In 1903, Munds and O'Neill persuaded Arizona Democrats to tie up pending legislation until a suffrage bill passed, and the 1903 territorial legislature passed a bill granting women the vote.
-However, although Territorial Governor Alexander Brodie had told suffrage leaders he would n ot go against the legislature, he vetoed the bill.
+However, although Territorial Governor Alexander Brodie had told suffrage leaders he would not go against the legislature, he vetoed the bill.
 A similar bill would later be vetoed by Governor Kibbey.

 In 1909, with statehood appearing imminent, Munds struck a deal with the Western Federation of Miners in which the labor union would support women's suffrage in exchange for the women's organization's support in labor issues.

 The next year, during Arizona's constitutional convention, a proposal granting women's suffrage was introduced.
 The proposed plank was defeated before it could be added to the constitution.
 That year, Munds was elected president of the Arizona Equal Suffrage Association.

 Following Arizona's admission to the Union on February 14, 1912, a meeting of the State of Arizona Women Suffrage Organization unanimously elected Munds the organization's president.
 She initially refused to accept the position, but acquiesced on the condition the position be renamed chairman, and that she be allowed to reorganize the state organization.
 During the summer of 1912, Munds helped organize a petition drive to collect the 3,342 signatures needed for a ballot initiative.
 After gathering the needed signatures, Munds then proceeded to get the support of 95% of the state's labor unions.
 When the Progressive party came out in favor of the suffrage issue, Munds was able to force the Democratic and Republican parties to reevaluate their positions by threatening to throw support from women to the third party.
 When the election results were counted, the suffrage initiative had passed by a three-to-one margin in every county.